 It helps to begin with a little self-assessment.
 Jot down some notes of things you might want in a college.
 This usually starts with academics.
 But that doesn’t mean you need to know what your major will be right now (or even after you enroll in college, to be honest).
 If you’re having trouble narrowing down your major/college academic options, start talking to professionals in your or your parents' network about their careers and where they went to college.
 This can help jump-start your interest in a few colleges and get you online to do some research.

-1. Go to college fairs and high school visits by college reps
+1. Go to college fairs and talk to college reps

-3. Visit college website and social media pages
+3. Visit college websites and social media pages

 4. Talk with current students and alumni